GMC-DRL/MetaBox/README.md

 0. Check out the [Requirements](#Requirements) above.

-1. if you want to run the examples instead of your own agent,you can try `MetaBox` through:
+1. if you want to run the examples instead of your own agent, you can try `MetaBox` through:

     The file architecture should be liked this:

     ```
     src
     │
+    │─ agent
+    │   │
+    │   ├─ de_ddqn_agent.py
+    │   ├─ ...
+    │   └─ rlepso_agent.py
-    └─ Agent
+    └─ optimizer
         │
+        ├─ dq_ddqn_optimizer.py
         ├─ ...
-        └─ DE_DDQN_Agent
-    └─ Optimizer
-        │
-        ├─ ...
-        └─ DE_DDQN_Optimizer
+        └─ rlepso_optimizer.py
     ```

     Train DE_DDQN: